cxplonka/jspmm/README.md

 # jspmm

-JSpMM provides matrix-matrix and matrix-vector multiplication for different matrix types and different backends like Multicore CPU, OpenCL and GridComputing based on GridGain in single precision floating point arithmetic.
+JSpMM provides matrix-matrix and matrix-vector multiplication for different matrix types and different backends for Java8 Streams, Multicore CPU, OpenCL and GridComputing based on GridGain in single precision floating point arithmetic.

 The package support current matrix types: